The Bankrate promise

 2. Use an account that doesn’t charge you

 Capital One, Ally Bank and Alliant Credit Union are just a few of the financial institutions that stopped charging overdraft fees on their accounts.
-You can always consider switching to a new bank to save more money in the long run.
+You can always consider switching to a new bank that doesn’t have overdraft fees (or has cut them) to save more money in the long run.

 3. Sign up for bank alerts

-A simple way to help yourself avoid unexpected overdrafts and save fees is to set up an alert to notify you when your account balance falls below a certain amount.
+A simple way to help yourself avoid unexpected overdrafts and save fees is to set up a bank alert to notify you when your account balance falls below a certain amount.